Guidelines for Authors: Editorial Policy and Manuscript Preparation

 The Journal of Global Health (JoGH) is an international peer-reviewed journal open to researchers from all fields of global health and related research.
 We welcome all contributions that enhance the understanding of global health and provide practice guidelines to address health issues in the developed and developing world.

 We encourage our prospective authors to consider registering as members of the International Society of Global Health (ISoGH).
 ISoGH, a not-for-profit company registered in the UK, is the official publisher of our journal.
-ISoGH members are eligible for a discounted publication fee.
+ISoGH members are eligible to become paid reviewers for the Journal of Global Health, which allows them to generate additional income through offering a service of reviewing the manuscripts rigorously.
+They are also eligible for a discounted publication fee when they publish in our journal as (co-)authors.
 For further details please visit ISoGH’s website: www.isogh.org.